zammad/zammad-admin-documentation/manage/report-profiles.rst

    types based on your channels.
 2. **Profile switcher**: here you can easily switch between the different profiles, which were created in the admin panel under "Report Profiles".
-   The shown tickets and numbers are always limited to the current profile, you have selected here.
+   The shown tickets and numbers are always limited to the current profile you have selected here.
-3. **Time intervall/period switcher** and **graph** area: here you can define the intervall you want to see (e.g. "Month") as well as the time period (e.g.
+3. **Time interval/period switcher** and **graph** area: here you can define the interval you want to see (e.g. "Month") as well as the time period (e.g.
    "Jul").
 4. **Preview and download** section: here you can find a preview of tickets and a download button based on the report profile and your filtering.
-The download feature provides the the tickets in a ``.xlsx`` spreadsheet.
+The download feature provides the tickets in a ``.xlsx`` spreadsheet.

    .. note:: The ticket preview and download button are only showing up if you
     selected a filter based on "Ticket Count" (see 1).